Most crypto traders face this dilemma – stay awake and track prices or sleep like a normal human being.

 We’ve all been there; realized we’ve missed out on buying something when the price was low because we forgot to check the prices often.

-So, how can you increase your profits and reduce losses while trading in cryptocurrencies without having to give up on your personal life – Introducing Limit Orders.
+So, how can you increase your profits and reduce losses while cryptocurrency trading without having to give up on your personal life – Introducing Limit Orders.

 What is a Limit Order?